 - Catherine, Catherine, Catherine!
 She's incredibly emotionally and physically abusive as well as neglectful.

-- Abusive Parents: Catherine, Catherine, Catherine!
-David's father isn't totally innocent either, as he neglects his son and finally runs off, claiming he can't handle watching his wife abuse David.
+- David's father isn't totally innocent either, as he neglects his son and finally runs off, claiming he can't handle watching his wife abuse David.

-- Adults Are Useless: Dave Pelzer's father didn't make any effort to stop his wife.
+- Adults Are Useless / Useless Bystander Parent: Dave Pelzer's father didn't make any effort to stop his wife.

-- All of the Other Reindeer: Not only is David abused at home, but his classmates bully him as well.
+- All of the Other Reindeer: Not only is David abused at home, but his classmates shut him out for stealing their lunches.

 - Ax-Crazy: Oh my good lord, Catherine!